 If there’s one thing that seniors are famous for, it’s napping.
-Elderly folks tend to take a lot of naps, but is it healthy?
-Many people have assumed that excessive napping is just a natural part of getting older.
+Many tend to take a lot of naps, but is it napping healthy for seniors?
+It is assumed that excessive napping is just a natural part of getting older.
 While that may be true, it’s still important to ask just how much napping is considered healthy and not a sign of something more serious.

 Napping can benefit seniors so long as it doesn’t become especially excessive.
 Taking naps in the early afternoon is best and try to limit naps to 30 minutes to 1 hour.
 Remember, napping several times throughout the day is not an effective substitute for a good night’s sleep.